 -- Get airports by elevation with 1m resolution:

 -- Get airports by elevation with 10m resolution:

 SELECT 10 * (elevation / 10), COUNT(1) from airports

 Distribution of numbers of airports in countries (how many countries in the world have a certain number of airports).
 The country value is ignored, but kept in the query so the CSV/Excel export has the underlying data when needed:

 SELECT country, COUNT(1) FROM airports GROUP BY country;

-Distribution of number of users by their height (cm/feet), i.e. how many users would fall into certain height range.
+Distribution of the number of users by their height (cm/feet), i.e. how many users would fall into a certain height range.
 Note that the maximum number of values the SQL produces may be easily hit.
-In case this is needed for a large amount of rows, pre-binning in SQL may be a better approach.
+In case this is needed for a large number of rows, pre-binning in SQL may be a better approach.

 SELECT height FROM users;